-So you want to check brand standards across your business, to all franchisees and locations.
-What do you do?
-Do you rely on your district managers, their experience and personal touch or do you deploy checklists for all to follow?
+Do you rely on district managers, their experience and personal touch or do you deploy checklists for all to fill-out?

-Checklists largely consist of yes/no answers to mostly static questions.
-When a district manager fill-out a checklist that rates the store against the brand’s standards and best practices, she is collecting very structured data.
-Yet this same district manager has the benefit of experience and the ability to have two-way unstructured communication with the franchisee.
-What if it took both to drive performance in your stores?
+Checklists largely consist of yes/no answers to standard questions.
+When a district manager fill-out a checklist, she is collecting structured data.
+Yet this district manager has the benefit of experience and the ability to have two-way unstructured communication with the franchisee.

 Checklists let you know what works, where and when.

 Successful operators are execution minded.
 They run on checklists and structured data.
 Structured data lets us know what works, where and when.

 The checklist sets shared expectations between the brand, the district manager and the franchisee so that everyone knows what is required.
 These insights are easy to follow.